-- Book tour in advance with a travel agent if you prefer to do several spots around Agra.
+- Book a tour in advance with a travel agent if you prefer to do several spots around Agra.
 It saves time and money too.
-I booked with Vuelo Travels, Bangalore and enjoyed the trip at ease.
-Otherwise Taj Mahal tickets are also available at the east gate on any day with the little wait.
+I booked with Vuelo Travels, Bangalore, and enjoyed the trip at ease.
+Otherwise, Taj Mahal tickets are also available at the east gate on any day with a little wait.

 - Check for passport validity while booking flights and bring the passport to Taj Mahal as identification for foreigners and Non-Resident Indians.

 - India is a safe country.
 Just be aware of the surroundings.
 Also, there are few dress guidelines to follow anywhere you visit.
-They, most of the times, go hand in hand.
+They, most of the time, go hand in hand.

 - Feel free to say ‘NO’ to strangers for pictures.

 - Tips are not mandatory in the area.
 However, few bucks will always give you extra comfort.

 - Ticket prices are different for Foreign nationals and Indians, like most of India.